plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 theme rules, by disabling the inspector.
 Use the toggle switches at the bottom right of the relevant panel to enable or disable the selector.

-Click the *Build rule* button near the top of the theme mapper interface to launch an interactive rule building wizard.
+Click the *Build rule* button near the top of the *Modify theme* screen to launch an interactive rule building wizard.
 You will be asked which type of rule to build, and then prompted to select the relevant elements in the *HTML mockup* and/or *Unthemed content* panels as required.
 By default, this will use